 Q: Will the College provide isolation housing to students who test positive for COVID-19 during the school year?

-A: The College quarantine and isolation policy requires that students and employees safely return home or to other off-campus locations for the time duration required.
-Marist is only providing general isolation or quarantine facilities on a limited case-by-case basis.
+A: The College isolation policy requires that students and employees safely return home or to other off-campus locations for the time duration required for isolation.
+Marist is only providing general isolation facilities on a limited case-by-case basis.

 Q: Will I be required to get the flu vaccine?